dekorateio/dekorate/docs/documentation/helm.md

 #### Getting Started

-Add your Helm chart configuration in your properties like:
+To generate the Helm resources, you first need to configure the Helm chart via properties:

 ```
 dekorate.helm.name=myChart
 dekorate.helm.description=Description of my Chart
 ```

-Or annotate one of your Java source files with the Helm annotation:
+Or annotate one of your Java source files with the [@HelmChart](annotations/helm-annotations/src/main/java/io/dekorate/helm/annotation/HelmChart.java) annotation:

 ```java
 @HelmChart(name = "myChart", description = "Description of my Chart")